 Each Primarily Math summer institute uses the concentrated immersion approach developed by the Math in the Middle program.
 During summers, paired classes meet 8-5 daily (Monday-Friday) for two weeks with nightly homework.
 At the end of a course, teachers complete an End-of-Course assignment designed to support the long-term retention of material studied in the course.
 Thus, teachers are able to earn 6 graduate credits each summer while being in class for only two weeks.
 While this approach is intense, support for participants is substantial.
 This approach has proved to be quite popular with teachers because it protects most of the summer for other activities.

-During academic year courses, each semester participants take a 3-credit graduate course, using a "blended distance education" format.
-Teachers will attend some in-person course meetings on Saturdays, and will complete other assignments via UNL's Blackboard website.
+During academic year courses, each semester participants take a 3-credit graduate course online via UNL's Canvas website.

 Springboard to a Master's Degree

-More than 50 Primarily Math participants are building on their Primarily Math graduate education to pursue a master's degree.
+More than 80 Primarily Math participants are building on their Primarily Math graduate education to pursue a master's degree.
 The 18 graduate credit hours earned through Primarily Math mean that participants are halfway to a master's degree.
-For more information about applying and using Primarily Math credits toward a master's degree from UNL's Department of Teaching, Learning and Teacher Education, please visit the Master's Degree Possibilities page.
-The typical Primarily Math participant completes a master's degree by taking TEAC 800 Inquiry into Teaching and Learning (required), TEAC 801 Curriculum Inquiry (required), Math 803P Algebraic Thinking in the K-4 Classroom, Math 804P Problem Solving in the Elementary Classroom, TEAC 890 Responsive Instruction in the Elementary Classroom, and TEAC 889 Master's Seminar (required).
-The elective courses may include those listed or may be related to teaching ELL students, assessment, diverse learners, or other issues of teaching and learning.
+For more information about applying and using Primarily Math credits toward a master's degree from UNL's Department of Teaching, Learning and Teacher Education, please email us at firstname.lastname@example.org.
+The typical Primarily Math participant completes a master's degree by taking Math 803P Algebraic Thinking in the K-4 Classroom, Math 804P Problem Solving in the Elementary Classroom, TEAC 889 Master's Seminar (required), and other TEAC courses from this site: https://math.unl.edu/mat-schedule.
+Elective courses may be related to teaching ELL students, assessment, diverse learners, or other issues of teaching and learning.
 Teachers plan and carry out a summative classroom research project to study their own teaching as part of the requirements of the master's degree.